jlevy/funlog/README.md

 There are several other options.
 See docstrings and [test_examples.py](tests/test_examples.py) for more docs and examples on all the options.

+## Mini FAQ

+- **Isn't it better to do real logging?** Decorator-based logging isn't much different from regular logging; think of these decorators as simply as a syntactic convenience.
+  Also, they are only handy in certain situations, not something to overuse.
+  The biggest benefit is it's less typing than a full log statement and worrying about
+  formatting: it handles the name of the function, the args and return values, etc and it also truncates values so large values aren't logged by accident.

+- **If you want to trace function calls, shouldn't you use a debugger?** Decorator logging doesn't replace a debugger.
+  It's just one more tool where you want some visibility with little effort.

+- **Doesn't this create tons of spam in your logs?** Again, this has all the usual considerations of regular logging.
+  It will spam logs if you use it on functions that are called a lot.
+  In production, it tends to be useful either for slower or less frequently called functions (like making an API call that takes a few seconds and consumes resources anyway) or with the `if_slower_than_sec` option so it only logs unexpectedly slow calls or with the tally options.

+- **Is this just a poor version of tracing?** The goal is to be as simple as possible, even useful on little command-line apps.
+  If you're wanting proper visibility into function calls on production cloud-deployed apps, you probably want something more appropriate, like OpenTelemetry.

+- **What about when you only want to log sometimes, not on every call?** Probably just use a regular log statement.
+  Or only log tallies or use the `if_slower_than_sec` option.

+## Options

+The `log_calls()` decorator is simple with reasonable defaults but is also fully customizable with optional arguments to the decorator.
+You can control whether to show arg values and return values:

+- `show_args` to log the function arguments (truncating at `truncate_length`)

+- `show_return_value` to log the return value (truncating at `truncate_length`)

+By default both calls and returns are logged, but this is also customizable:

+- `show_calls_only=True` to log only calls

+- `show_returns_only=True` to log only returns

+- `show_timing_only=True` only logs the timing of the call very briefly

+If `if_slower_than_sec` is set, only log calls that take longer than that number of seconds.

+By default, it uses standard logging with the given `level`, but you can pass in a custom `log_func` to override that.

+Also by default, it shows values using `quote_if_needed()`, which is brief and very readable.
+You can pass in a custom `repr_func` to change that.

 ## Alternatives